 Does your skin burn easily when you’re under the sun?
 Do you have freckles?
 If you’ve got pale skin and light features, then you have a fair/pale skin tone also known as a ‘cool’ complexion.

-On the other hand, if you tan under the sun without much burning, you most likely have a medium skin tone.
-You have a ‘warm’ complexion with yellow, yellow/peach, and olive undertones.
+On the other hand, if you tan in the sun without much burning, you most likely have a medium skin tone and what we refer to as a ‘warm’ complexion with yellow, yellow/peach and olive undertones.

 What colours are the best for you?

 If you’ve got fair or pale skin, then hues that clearly contrast with your skin tone works best for you as they can, quite literally, give some colour to your complexion.
-Darker colours like grey, brown, burgundy, bottle green, navy and bolder shades of blue can contrast beautifully with your skin tone, making you look vibrant.
+Darker colours like grey, brown, burgundy, bottle green, navy can contrast beautifully with your skin tone, making you look vibrant.

-On this note, you may want to avoid colours at either end of the colour spectrum – soft, pastel shades or bright colours as they’ll only wash you out.
-If you want to wear neutrals, avoid white, light beige and stone.
-Instead, choose richer shades such as sand, camel, khaki and slate grey.
+You may want to avoid colours at either end of the colour spectrum – soft, pastel shades and bright colours as they’ll both wash you out.
+If you want to wear neutrals avoid light beige and stone.
+Instead, choose richer shades such as camel, khaki, chocolate brown, slate grey and even white.

-If you have medium skin tone, you can generally wear most colours, but ‘warm’ earth tones such as browns, tan, khaki, yellow, green, orange, gray, blues, and some reds may suit you best.
-Other flattering colors are cream, black, and navy blue.
-If you want to wear white or pastel colours, make sure you are tanned enough to pull off the look without being washed out.
+If you have a medium skin tone, you can generally wear most colours, but ‘warm’ earthy tones such as browns, tan, khaki, yellow, green, orange, grey, blues and some reds will suit you best.
+Other flattering colors are cream, black and navy blue.
+If you want to wear soft, pastel colours, these will be flattering on your tanned skin.

 If you have dark skin tone, you can wear a vast majority of hues and shades as your complexion does not easily appear washed out unlike the paler skin tones.
 However, avoid wearing brown when possible as it won’t clearly contrast with your skin and will therefore not highlight your best features.
 This is such a versatile skin tone, so make the most out of it by trying out different colours from hot pink to canary yellow!

 These are not hard and fast rules, but a guideline to what colours may show you in your best light.
 As a men’s stylist and personal shopper with many years working with clients from all ethnic backgrounds, I’ve learnt a thing or two about colours.
 As mentioned earlier, feel free to experiment and see how a particular colour looks on you.
 Also, take note of the colours you’re wearing when someone pays you a compliment, as you may use this as a guage on what colours bring out the best in you!